fochoao/CPython/Doc/library/fractions.rst

-   where the optional ``sign`` may be either '+' or '-' and ``numerator`` and ``denominator`` (if present) are strings of decimal digits (underscores may be used to delimit digits as with integral literals in code).
+   where the optional ``sign`` may be either '+' or '-' and ``numerator`` and ``denominator`` (if present) are strings of decimal digits.
 In addition, any string that represents a finite value and is accepted by the :class:`float` constructor is also accepted by the :class:`Fraction` constructor.
 In either form the input string may also have leading and/or trailing whitespace.